 - Implantable Rod (Nexplanon): this thin, flexible plastic implant is about the size of a cardboard matchstick and can be used to prevent pregnancy for up to three years.
 The implant is inserted under the skin of the upper arm during a very quick, outpatient procedure and can be removed at any time.
 The implant releases the hormone progestin, which serves to keep the eggs from leaving the ovaries and thickens the cervical mucus to prevent sperm from reaching the eggs.

-Hormonal IUDs prevent pregnancy by releasing a small amount of progestin, a female hormone, into the uterus, and thicken the cervical mucus so that the sperm cannot reach the egg.
+- Hormonal IUD (Mirena, Skyla): hormonal IUDs prevent pregnancy by releasing a small amount of progestin, a female hormone, into the uterus, and thicken the cervical mucus so that the sperm cannot reach the egg.
 Manufactured by the same company, both Mirena and Skyla function similarly, and must be inserted and removed by a physician.
-The Skyla and Kyleena are slightly smaller than Mirena.
-They provide a slightly lower hormonal dose, and require a narrower placement tube.
-Skyla can stay in place for up to 3 years, whereas Kyleena and Mirena can stay in place up to five years.
+Skyla is slightly smaller than Mirena, provides a slightly lower hormonal dose, and requires a narrower placement tube.
+Skyla can stay in place for up to 3 years, whereas Mirena can stay in place up to five years.

 - Permanent Birth Control/Sterilization: best suited for patients who have determined that their family is complete, sterilization options provide patients with a permanent form of birth control

 - Laparoscopic Tubal Ligation: colloquially referred to as having one’s “tubes tied,” this minimally invasive procedure requires only small incisions in the abdomen and permanently prevents pregnancy by cutting or blocking the fallopian tubes.
 Tubal ligation does not impact a woman’s menstrual cycle or trigger the commencement of menopause.